European Federation of Periodontology: Perio Workshop (European Workshop on Periodontology)

 Perio Workshop (originally called the European Workshop on Periodontology) is a scientific meeting in which a group of international experts discuss the latest evidence on topics of relevance to periodontology and implant dentistry and draw up an evidence-based consensus.
-The findings of each workshop have been published, initially by Quintessence International and, since 2002 as special open-access monographic supplements of the Journal of Clinical Periodontology.
+The findings of each workshop have been published, initially by Quintessence International and, since 2002, as special open-access monographic supplements of the Journal of Clinical Periodontology.

-Since the first European Workshop on Periodontology was held in 1993, a total of 16 workshops have taken place.
-The first six workshops were held in Ittingen Charterhouse, Thurgau, Switzerland and were chaired by Nikaus Lang.
-Since 2009, the workshops have taken place at La Granja de San Ildefonso, Segovia, Spain, chaired by Mariano Sanz (2009-2019).
-Workshops from 2021 are chaired by David Herrera.
-The 2017 workshop was held in Chicago, USA.
+Since the first European Workshop on Periodontology was held in 1993, a total of 19 workshops have taken place.
+The first six workshops chaired by Nikaus Lang.
+Since 2009, the workshops have been chaired by Mariano Sanz (2009-2019) and David Herrera (2021-).

 The workshops of 2012 and 2017 were “world workshops”, jointly organised by the EFP and the American Academy of Periodontology (AAP).
 Several other workshops were held in collaboration with other dental and medical organisations.

-The 16 editions of Perio Workshop/European Workshop on Periodontology have covered a wide range of topics in periodontology and implant dentistry:
+The 20 editions of Perio Workshop/European Workshop on Periodontology have covered a wide range of topics in periodontology and implant dentistry: